 Sam is a fountain of visual scripting knowledge, applying it to Revit to make project workflows as efficient as possible.
 He is also part of Generation for Change (G4C), an inspiration platform to talk about why construction is a good place to spend your career.

-Sam is an architect with a vast range of experience on residential, commercial and higher education projects, and currently specialises in project delivery and BIM.
+Sam is an associate architect with a vast range of experience on residential, commercial and higher education projects, and currently specialises in project delivery and BIM.

 What’s your favourite project you’ve worked on to date?